Dosx001/anime-calendar/README.md

     * change to ```new date("%Y/%m/%d %I:%M %p")```
 * :white_check_mark: Shows() randomly doesn\'t run
     * Put shows() in a fetch promise
-* :white_check_mark: If user changes their setting to Your List and Compact, when \#show is displaying then calendar will resize when it shouldn't
+* :white_check_mark: If user changes their setting to Your List and Compact, when \#show is displaying then calendar will resize when it shouldn\'t
-    * Resize calendar inside Compact()'s fetch promise
+    * Resize calendar inside Compact()\'s fetch promise
+* :white_check_mark: Some shows don\'t have their correct streams & some shows\' steam urls have some mistakes
+    * Tweaked json_generator.py

 <b id="invest">Investigating</b>

-* :black_square_button: Some shows don't have their correct streams
-* :black_square_button: Some shows' steam urls have some mistakes
+* No bugs!!!
+For now...